Frederick II, Holy Roman Emperor: Conspiracy, crisis and setbacks

 An unexpected event was to change the situation dramatically.
-In June 1247 the important Lombard city of Parma expelled the Imperial functionaries and sided with the Guelphs.
+In June 1247, the important Lombard city of Parma expelled the Imperial functionaries and sided with the Guelphs.
 Enzo was not in the city and could do nothing more than ask for help from his father, who came back to lay siege to the rebels, together with his friend Ezzelino III da Romano, tyrant of Verona.
-The besieged languished as the Emperor waited for them to surrender from starvation.
+The besieged languished as the emperor waited for them to surrender from starvation.
 He had a wooden city, which he called "Vittoria", built around the walls.

-On 18 February 1248, while Frederick was hunting, the camp was suddenly assaulted and taken, and in the ensuing Battle of Parma the Imperial side was routed.
+On 18 February 1248, while Frederick was hunting, the camp was suddenly assaulted and taken, and in the ensuing Battle of Parma, the imperial side was routed.
 Taddeo da Suessa, Great Justiciar of Sicily and an important imperial-royal advisor, was killed in the battle.
-Frederick also lost the Imperial treasure and with it his offensive momentum against the rebellious communes in the immediate future, forcing him to forgo any assault against Lyon again—at least for the rest of the year.
+Frederick also lost the imperial treasure and with it his offensive momentum against the rebellious communes in the immediate future, forcing him to forgo any assault against Lyon again—at least for the rest of the year.
 Sensing this, Innocent began plans for a crusade against Sicily.

+Nadir and Personal Loss

 Frederick soon recovered and rebuilt his army, but the defeat outside Parma encouraged resistance in many cities that could no longer bear the fiscal burden of his regime: parts of the Romagna, Marche and Spoleto were lost for a time.
 In May 1248, Frederick's illegitimate son Richard of Chieti defeated a papal army led by Hugo Novellus, a papal partisan, near Civitanova Marche and recaptured some areas of the Marche and Spoleto.
-Basing himself in Piedmont in June, Frederick hosted many nobles of northern Italy and ambassadors from foreign kings in his court, and energetically set about rebuilding imperial authority in Lombardy.
+Basing himself in Piedmont in June, Frederick hosted many nobles of northern Italy and ambassadors from foreign kings in his court, and energetically set about rebuilding Imperial authority in Lombardy.
 The scope of his activity demonstrated that neither his deposition nor the defeat at Parma, it seems, had diminished his fame or preeminence.
-Frederick’s relatively rapid recovery showed that the defeat at Parma was far from decisive, and the war in Lombardy remained fundamentally spasmodic and localized.
+Frederick's relatively rapid recovery showed that the defeat at Parma was far from decisive, and the war in Lombardy remained fundamentally spasmodic and localized.
 Nevertheless, it was only by strenuous, even unrelenting effort that Frederick was able to stabilize the situation by the close of 1248 and replenish his coffers, raising some 130,000 gold ounces.

-Frederick remained confident but after several years of war and conspiracy, he was increasingly suspicious and wearied.
-Bianca Lancia, Frederick’s mistress, seems to have died at some point during 1248.
-Frederick reportedly married her while she was dying, both at her request and, probably, to legitimize his children by her to increase the number of his legitimate descendants and possible successors.
+Frederick remained confident, but after several years of war, he was increasingly suspicious and wearied.
+Bianca Lancia, Frederick's mistress, seems to have died at some point during 1248.
+Frederick had reportedly married her in 1246 but he seems to have agreed to legitimize his children by her, both at her request and, probably, to legitimize Manfred, adding him to his possible male successors.